warrendodd/Barista-Image-Samples/README.md

-# Warren Dodd's Barista Image Portfolio
+# Warren Dodd's Barista Portfolio
 This is a repository of images and information showcasing my projects and experiences in coffee.
 These include pop-ups I've hosted, drinks I've made, and other relevant work.

 <img src="https://github.com/user-attachments/assets/e2482b3c-9142-4d25-93da-4aa9f9fe8025" width="250">